peterwilliams97/twitter_bot/README.md

     -o, --optimize        find optimum threshold, back-offs and smoothings -m, --model           save calibration model

-You should run do_classify.py -c to see how well the classification predicts new tweets based on [cross-validation](http://en.wikipedia.org/wiki/Cross-validation_\(statistics\))
+You should run `python do_classify.py -c` to see how well the classification predicts new tweets based on [cross-validation](http://en.wikipedia.org/wiki/Cross-validation_\(statistics\))

 It will produce some output like this